hwray/PaintStageVR/README.md

 ## Overview

-PaintStage is a Three.js + WebVR tool for asymmetrical games, improv theater, role-playing, and collaborative art.
+PaintStage is a Three.js + WebVR tool for collaborative 3D painting and scene building.
+It also serves as a free-form shared space for asymmetrical games, improv theater, role-playing, and more.
 Using the immersive and perspective-changing potential of VR, PaintStage allows for creative expression and performance together in a shared virtual space.

 ![paintstage-gif-2](http://i.imgur.com/BcLFErJ.gif)